gruvin/gmaple/README.md

 A member of the [Particle™](https://particle.io) (formally Spark™) community put me onto it.
 I really like it.

 2016-11-08: Diptrace is available for free, with all features and libraries, maximum 300 pins and 2 signal layers (unlimited power planes), for non-profit use only -- no board size limits!
+It runs under Windows natively and under Linux and macOS, using abottled wine installation.
+(I installed the Windows version on my Mac, using my existing wine instance.)

-### What about Eagle?
+### But everyone uses Eagle!
+Not me.
 There's no comparion.
 [Diptrace](http://diptrace.com) has no board size limits (only generous pin count) and has a far more professional user iunterface, in my opinion.
 Licensed versions are
 considerably cheaper than Eagle, as far as I can tell.